apollo

 Common myths and facts about insulin therapy

-Myth: Insulin therapy doesn’t work
+Myth 1: Insulin therapy doesn’t work

 Fact: The myth can be put down to people who don't adhere to the proper timing and dosage of insulin.
 According to diabetologists, insulin therapy is one of the most effective treatment options for lowering blood glucose levels.
 The synthetic insulin used these days to maintain blood glucose levels is very similar to the one manufactured naturally by the body.
 As a result, it is as effective as natural insulin.

-Myth: Insulin therapy causes weight gain
+Myth 2: Insulin therapy causes weight gain

 Fact: This is not exactly a myth.
 While it is true that some people with type 2 diabetes put on weight after they begin insulin therapy, it doesn’t imply that the insulin is inducing weight gain.
 The increase in weight can be attributed to the fact that insulin is helping the body process blood glucose more efficiently.
-In most cases, the weight gain is temporary and tends to level out over a period of time.
+In most cases, the weight gain is temporary and tends to level out over some time.

-Myth: Insulin therapy is addictive
+Myth 3: Insulin therapy is addictive

 Fact: One can never get addicted to insulin.
 Unlike an addictive substance, insulin is a hormone that the body needs for various biological functions.
 In healthy individuals, it is produced naturally by the pancreas.
 However, people with diabetes require insulin therapy to maintain the optimum levels of the hormone.
 Injecting insulin multiple times a day does not cause one to become addicted to it.

-Myth: Insulin injections can hurt
+Myth 4: Insulin injections can hurt

-Myth: Insulin therapy leads to hypoglycemia
+Myth 5: Insulin therapy leads to hypoglycemia

 People with type 2 diabetes generally have a lower risk of hypoglycemia than those with type 1 diabetes.
 However, they should be aware of the symptoms of hypoglycemia - anxiety, shaky hands, sweating, and an urge to eat.
 Consuming a small number of sugary foods or beverages can help reverse the lower blood glucose levels.

-Myth: Insulin therapy can cause life-threatening complications
+Myth 6: Insulin therapy can cause life-threatening complications

 Fact: This is inaccurate.
 Diabetes can cause several debilitating and life-threatening complications like retinopathy (eye damage), neuropathy (nerve damage), nephropathy (kidney or renal damage), cardiovascular disease, foot damage, skin conditions, etc. Often, these complications arise from disregarding medical advice or delaying diabetes treatment, including insulin therapy.
 Doctors recommend insulin therapy, along with an active lifestyle and healthy diet, to prevent these complications.

-Myth: Insulin prescription means one has failed in managing blood glucose levels
+Myth 7: Insulin prescription means one has failed in managing blood glucose levels

 Fact: Type 2 diabetes is a progressive metabolic disease.
 Over time, the pancreas becomes unable to produce enough insulin for the body.
 Even regular exercise, dietary changes, and oral medicines become less effective in bringing blood glucose levels under control.
 However, this does not mean that one has failed in managing diabetes.
 This means that these treatment options are no longer sufficient, and it is time to include insulin therapy as part of the regimen to ensure that the blood glucose levels stay in a healthy range.

-Myth: Insulin therapy means multiple shots daily
+Myth 8: Insulin therapy means multiple shots daily

 Fact: This is not always the case.
 A physician may prescribe long-acting insulin shots that are taken once a day.
 Long-acting shots are usually enough to maintain blood glucose levels.
 However, if the levels rise tremendously after a meal, then one may need to take insulin multiple times a day.

-Myth: Insulin therapy will continue forever
+Myth 9: Insulin therapy will continue forever

 Takeaway